 A year on, southern Kyrgyzstan still plagued by displacement, lack of trust

-This is a summary of what was said by UNHCR spokesperson Sybella Wilkes – to whom quoted text may be attributed – at the press briefing, on 10 June 2011, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Sybella Wilkes – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 Tens of thousands of people are still displaced in southern Kyrgyzstan a year after deadly clashes there.
 UNHCR believes that confidence-building efforts need strengthening to ensure sustainable returns and genuine reconciliation.